GruffCassquatch/RerollBurntBuildings/README.md

 # Reroll Burnt Buildings + Fishing Hut Doors
 A mod for The Long Dark.
+FOR GAME VERSION 2.00 / 2.02 (**PRE TALES FROM THE FAR TERRITORY**)

 Adds console commands that allow you to reroll the random burnt buildings in various locations.

 Can also reroll for the random **doors on fishing huts** in Coastal Highway and Mystery Lake.